Why seek ALTCS Application Assistance?

 Adding frustration to the process, the ALTCS financial caseworker uses the Account Verification System (AVS) to review banking activity for the past 60 months.
 The problem is that the AVS information is not 100% accurate, so the caseworkers often ask for information on transactions that never occurred, and the applicant is required to prove that they didn’t happen.

-To make the process even more frustrating, the medical assessment or Pre-Admission Screening (PAS) is somewhat subjective.
-The ALTCS medical assessor is supposed to follow certain guidelines, but there is room for interpretation, and the assessors often interject their opinion.
+The medical assessment or Pre-Admission Screening (PAS) is somewhat subjective to make the process even more frustrating.
+The ALTCS medical assessor is supposed to follow specific guidelines, but there is room for interpretation, and the assessors often interject their opinion.

 Seeking ALTCS application assistance from a trained professional like a Certified Medicaid Planner™ can help sort out these financial requests and alleviate the frustrations.
 These professionals can help formulate an appropriate response and help with the PAS assessment, too.